marcRDZ/Pokompose/README.md

-# Another interpretation of Clean Architecture for Android
+# Another approach to Clean Architecture for Android

-This project wants to provide a practical approach to this well-known architecture applied to Android development.

 As we already know the basic diagram for this architecture pattern as you had seen in many sites is something like the following:
 ![Clean Architecture diagram](http://drive.google.com/uc?export=view&id=1eX61zh9UinkJEnvi1T3PvDpsJXy2FRT9)